chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_nitsche_mixer_with_pbt_impeller/nitsche_mixer_with_pbt_impeller.rst

       set initial refinement   = 3
   end

 Because we use an immersed boundary approach, we only need to mesh the vessel without considering the impeller.
 This greatly simplifies the meshing process.
 The mesh can be generated straightforwardly using the deal.II mesh generator for a subdivided cylinder.
 We set the half-height and the radius of the vessel to be :math:`0.5`.
 This will generate a vessel in which the axis of the impeller will be along the :math:`x` coordinate.
 The bottom of the vessel will be on the :math:`x=-0.5` plane.
 This is not really intuitive, but this is a consequence of some of the inherent limitations of the mesh generators.
+We refer to the documentation of the deal.ii `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ for a detailed explanation of the mesh generators.

 Boundary conditions